indix/css-optimum-selector/README.md

 ```
 ### How to use ?

 Acquire the class by importing or requiring after installing the package.
 Then pass down the option object(if needed) during the initialization.
-You should know following things to use this package efficiently!
+You should know following things to use this package efficiently !

 * Why Option ?